Virtual reality for teaching art subjects

 Of the different components of the app, the real challenge is conducting the 3D modeling from 2D videos captured using ordinary smartphone cameras.
 While it is possible to use 3D cameras in pilot studies, the high cost of those cameras will stop the mass adaption in the public.
 Indeed, we are seeking a low-cost software solution that can be widely spread.

 The project is still under active development.
 We wish to finish the pilot development in the summer and start user trials.
-If you are interested to know more, please get in touch.
+If you are interested to know more, please get in touchLink opens in a new window.

 - Abulrub, A.-H. G., A. N. Attridge and M. A. Williams (2011).
 Virtual reality in engineering education: The future of creative learning.
 2011 IEEE global engineering education conference (EDUCON), IEEE.